Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ![Image](related5.jpg)

 This project is related to mine because it uses a material for creating the parts of the costume called EVA foam.
+This is the same matieral that I have been experimenting with and using for my robot head.

 ## Other research ##